uktrade/iigb-beta-content/content/beta/industries/technology/sub-sectors/data-analytics/en_US.md

 ---
-title: "Data analytics"
+title: "Data analytics in the UK"
 ---

-With robust open data sets, technology funding opportunities and solid infrastructure, the UK is well placed to thrive in the continuing data revolution.
+With a highly skilled workforce, technology funding opportunities and solid infrastucture, the UK is well placed to thrive in the continuing data revolution.